Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

 }
 ```

-14. Common method to handle `back` button pressed event.
-In this case application exits, but normally the launcher app should don't call `Exit()` API:
+14. The following code shows how to implement `back` button clicked event.
+In this case application exits, but normally the launcher app doesn't call the `Exit()` API:

 ```csharp
 public void OnKeyEvent(object sender, Window.KeyEventArgs args)